 5. Monitor and Remove Damaged Leaves

 Once you’ve added the nutrients, your plant should start to recover in about 1–2 weeks.
 However, the yellow leaves that have already turned won’t recover, so it’s a good idea to remove them so the plant can focus on new, healthy growth.
+Insects are attracted to yellow so nitrogen deficient leaves need to be removed.

 Quick Diagnosis: Is This Nitrogen Deficiency?